MovingBlocks/legacy-website/_posts/2021-06-01-teraspotlight-gsoc-2021-project-presentation.md

 header-img: "/img/2021-06-01-teraspotlight/banner.jpg"
 ---

-_We are proud to present these year's student projects for the [Google Summer of Code]._
+_We are proud to present this year's student projects for the [Google Summer of Code]._
 _We are happy to announce that we are supported by five students over the summer._
-_The students will contribute to different areas of our wide ecosystem: ranging from modernizing our web presence over world generation in space and on earth to gameplay improvements._
+_The students will contribute to different areas of our wide ecosystem, ranging from modernizing our web presence over world generation both, in space and on earth, to improvements in various gameplays._

 ## The Terasology Foundation Ecosystem

 To give you a better overview where the projects are located in the broad ecosystem of the The Terasology Foundation we've prepared this little diagram.
 You can click on the components to navigate to their respective Github repository.
-Both our games, _Terasology_ and _Destination: Sol_ (get it [on Steam](https://store.steampowered.com/app/342980/Destination_Sol/)), albeit being quite different in their setting and aesthetics, share a common technical foundation.
+Both of our games, _Terasology_ and _Destination: Sol_ (get it [on Steam](https://store.steampowered.com/app/342980/Destination_Sol/)), albeit being quite different in their setting and aesthetics, share a common technical foundation.
 You may have heard about our in-house libraries _gestalt_ (module and asset management, entity component system) and _TeraNUI_ (UI framework) from previous TeraSaturday posts. 😉

 <div align="center">